modmail-dev/Modmail/README.md

 </div>

-## How Does Modmail Work?
+## What is Modmail?

-When a user sends a direct message to the bot, a channel is created within an isolated category.
-This channel is where messages will be relayed.
-To reply to the message, simply use the command `?reply` in the channel.
-A full list of commands can be found by using the `?help` command.
+Modmail's core functionality provides an efficient communications interface between server members and staff.
+When a member sends a direct message to the bot, a channel is created within an isolated category for that member.
+This channel is where messages will be relayed and where any available staff member can respond to that user.

 ## Features

-* Highly Customisable:
+* **Highly Customisable**:
   * Bot activity, prefix, etc.
   * Command permissions
   * Interface elements (color, responses, reactions, etc.)
   * Snippets and *command aliases*
   * Minimum account/guild age in order to create a thread.
-* Thread logs, e.g. https://logs.modmail.tk/example
+* **Thread logs**, e.g. https://logs.modmail.tk/example
   * When you close a thread, a log link is generated and posted to your log-channel.
   * Rendered in styled HTML like Discord.
   * Optional login in via Discord to protect your logs.
   * See past logs of a user with `?logs`
   * Searchable by text queries using `?logs search`
-* Aesthetic command interfaces e.g Pagination via reactions
+* **Feature rich and robust**
-* Scheduled closing - e.g. `?close in 2 hours silently`
+  * Scheduled tasks - `?close in 2 hours silently`
-* Blocking users e.g. `?block @user spamming for 2 days`
+  * Moderate usage by blocking users -`?block @user spamming for 2 days`
-* Get notified/subscribe for thread messages. (`?notify` and `?sub`)
+  * Get notified/subscribe for thread messages. `?notify` and `?sub`
-* Linked thread messages Editing/deleting messages is synced on both ends.
+  * Editing and deleting messages is synced on both ends.
   * Optional automatic updates to stay up to date with the latest features.

 This list is ever growing thanks to active development and our exceptional contributors.
+See a full list of documented commands by using the `help` command .

 ## Installation